Partition coefficient: Measurement

 A number of methods of measuring distribution coefficients have been developed, including the shake-flask, separating funnel method, reverse-phase HPLC, and pH-metric techniques.

 Separating-funnel method

-In this method the solid particles present into the two immiscible liquids can be easily separated by suspending those solid particles directly into these immiscible or some what miscible liquids.
+In this method the solid particles present into the two immiscible liquids can be easily separated by suspending those solid particles directly into these immiscible or somewhat miscible liquids.

 Shake flask-type

 The classical and most reliable method of log P determination is the shake-flask method, which consists of dissolving some of the solute in question in a volume of octanol and water, then measuring the concentration of the solute in each solvent.
 The most common method of measuring the distribution of the solute is by UV/VIS spectroscopy.

 HPLC-based

 A faster method of log P determination makes use of high-performance liquid chromatography.
 The log P of a solute can be determined by correlating its retention time with similar compounds with known log P values.

 An advantage of this method is that it is fast (5–20 minutes per sample).
 However, since the value of log P is determined by linear regression, several compounds with similar structures must have known log P values, and extrapolation from one chemical class to another—applying a regression equation derived from one chemical class to a second one—may not be reliable, since each chemical classes will have its characteristic regression parameters.